Makoto-321/font/index.md

-This app uses the following fonts:
+This app uses the following fonts:<br>

-Roboto
+Roboto<br>
-Copyright © 2011 Google Inc.
+Copyright © 2011 Google Inc.<br>
-Licensed under the Apache License, Version 2.0.
+Licensed under the Apache License, Version 2.0.<br>

-Noto Sans CJK JP
+Noto Sans CJK JP<br>
-Copyright © Google / Adobe.
+Copyright © Google / Adobe.<br>
-Licensed under the SIL Open Font License 1.1.
+Licensed under the SIL Open Font License 1.1.<br>

+Note: The actual font used for display may vary depending on the device and operating system.<br>